chloealbright/DevHiveMind/Architecture/Event Driven Architecture Solutions.md

 - Serverless architectures often leverage an event-driven model, where functions (FaaS) are triggered by events.
 This enables scalable and cost-efficient handling of specific functionalities.

 **Streaming and Event-Driven Architecture:**
-- Streaming platforms, such as Apache Kafka, can be used to implement event-driven architectures.
+- Streaming platforms, such as Apache Kafka(Includes Zookeeper), can be used to implement event-driven architectures.
 They provide a scalable and resilient infrastructure for event streaming, enabling real-time communication between components.